-What advice do you have for others who face it?
+What advice do you have to others who face it?

 Debates around creating more equal workplaces have been dominated by the gender pay gap and gender diversity on boards or in executive teams.
 In your experience do members of migrant communities or ethnic minorities also face discrimination in the workplace?

-What strategies do you think could be effective in creating more diverse workplaces or social institutions?
+What are other strategies you think could be effective in creating more diverse workplaces or social institutions?

 How can the media do a better job of reflecting New Zealand's growing diversity?

 • Be aware of the racial stereotypes that exist and seek out stories of individuals who undermine those stereotypes.
 Reveal their personalities so that we get to see them as people, not just a race.
 Show the universality of their experience so that we see what we have in common.

 • Avoid reinforcing negative stereotypes in headlines, or in writing that insinuates them.
 For example, in reporting on the impending sale of the Dotcom mansion last year, a journalist ended their story with the paragraph 'Several neighbours reported seeing numerous "very expensive" cars visiting the property recently, including an Asian family several times in April.'
 The intended subtext was clearly designed to create horror at yet another example of the Asian invasion.

 • Visual media (film, television, commercials, theatre, games etc) need to not only increase the visibility of diverse faces but also require writers to write roles for character, not ethnic stereotype.

 • Be active in training and recruiting workers in the media who come from a range of ethnicities.
 You want to reflect diversity?
 Start at home.